 Generally I like to review a manuscript 2-3 times before it is submitted, returning it to the authors between revisions.
 The "heavy lifting" gets done on the first pass, but subsequent revisions result in a more polished document.
 I usually have questions and comments to which authors need to respond.
 I apprise my clients of the anticipated turnaround time upon receipt of their manuscripts, and I return everything within 3 working days.
 Of course, turnaround is dictated largely by workload; however during the last 3 months my turnaround has averaged about 16 hours.

 I prefer to work on completed manuscripts.
 Manuscripts must be approved by all coauthors prior to submission.
 Corresponding authors should cc all coauthors on when submitting a manuscript for editing.
 This prevents miscommunications and more serious problems.
 Submitted manuscripts should include names and contact information of all coauthors.

 Authors are responsible for formatting their manuscripts in accordance with the standards of their target journals.
 Many journals now facilitate such formatting by providing templates.
 Manuscripts should be sent to me by Email in Word or Pages format and low-resolution versions of figures and tables should be included.
 Manuscripts created in LaTeX can be loaded into Overleaf, in which I can create new versions so that I can edit them directly.

 For a formal price quotation or for editing, please submit manuscripts by Email.

 Clients will be invoiced when the manuscript is ready for submission.
-However, documents may submitted additional editing after invoicing without additional fees.
+However, invoiced documents may be submitted for additional editing after invoicing without additional fees.